wing5wong/artisan-whs-static/source/_courses/MAI0.md

 ---
-faculty: Mathematics
+title: MAI0
+name: Mathematics Introductory Year 10
+code: MAI0
 subject_area: Mathematics (Introductory/Internal)
-code: MAI0
-name: Mathematics Introductory Year 10
+date: 2019-07-01T01:45:16.583Z
+year: '10'
+type: Compulsory - Full Year
+course_duration: Full Year
 course_level: Year 10
 assessment_type: Compulsory
-course_duration: Full Year
-ue_approved:
-invitation_only:
-notes: ""
-endorsement:
-title: MAI0
-type: Compulsory - Full Year
-description: ""
-maori_title: ""
-body: "To increase students' understanding of Mathematics and build their confidence in using Mathematics to solve practical problems."
-year: "10"
+leads_to: ''
-credits: ""
+credits: .
-entry_requirements: "Satisfactory completion of a Year 9 Mathematics course."
+entry_requirements: Satisfactory completion of a Year 9 Mathematics course.
-course_fees: ""
+course_fees: ''
-leads_to: ""
-duration: ""
+notes: ''
 ---
+**Purpose:**

+To increase students' understanding of Mathematics and build their confidence in using Mathematics to solve practical problems.

+**Content:**

+The course will continue to develop the students' knowledge of Number, Measurement, Algebra, Probability, Statistics and Geometry.
+Trigonometry will be introduced.
+Some level 1 NCEA Mathematics standards may be offered.

+**Assessment:**

+Common topic tests on content and process.
+End of year examination.